mgppaiva/extrato_tesouro_direto/README.md

 # extrato_tesouro_direto
-This is a script that runs under Selenium that pulls data from you Tesouro Direto account.
+This is a script that runs under Selenium that pulls data from your Tesouro Direto account.
 ----
 1. Install PIP
 > apt install python-pip